csv/ddpy/readme.md

     to_midi(df, 'output.mid')

-It currently supports the following subset of data frame possibilities.

-* ...
+It currently only supports integer columns containing integers from 0 to 127.

 Text is represented as lyric events, integers are represented as discrete beats, and floats are